G0wda/Biometric-Door-Lock-System/README.md

-# ESP32 Fingerprint Attendance & Logging System
+# NodeMCU Fingerprint Attendance & Logging System

-This project is a **biometric attendance/logging system** built using an **ESP32** microcontroller and an **R307 fingerprint sensor**.
+This project is a **biometric attendance/logging system** built using an **NodeMCU** microcontroller and an **R307 fingerprint sensor**.
 It allows fingerprint **enrollment, validation, listing, and deletion**, while also logging every authentication event to a **remote server** with timestamps.

 ---

 ## 📌 Overview

-- ESP32 connects to WiFi and syncs real-time clock via NTP.
+- NodeMCU connects to WiFi and syncs real-time clock via NTP.
 - Users can interact with the fingerprint sensor via the **Serial Menu**.
 - Fingerprints are stored in the **R307 sensor’s flash database**.
 - Logs (with user ID, action, and timestamp) are sent to a **Flask/Python backend** or any API endpoint.